-- (1) 0.28 NTU was the highest single turbidity measurement recorded.
+- (1) 0.30 NTU was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was100 %.
-The average turbidity value for 2009 was < 10 NTU. - (2) In order to comply with EPA standard, the removal ratio must be greater than 1.
+The average turbidity value for 2010 was < 10 NTU. - (2) In order to comply with EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - N/A = Not Applicable
+Range is the lowest and highest removal ratios per month. - (3) The highest fluoride measurement was 1.98 mg/l.
+The second highest fluoride measurement was 1.15 mg/l.
+The average fluoride concentration for the year was 0.96 mg/l - N/A = Not Applicable